yagisepone/UI-TARS-desktop/README.md

 ## News

-- **\[2025-04-17\]** - 🎉 We're excited to announce support for **UI-TARS-1.5**, featuring enhanced performance, precise control, and expanded scenario coverage (browser-use, computer-use).
+- **\[2025-04-17\]** - 🎉 We're excited to announce support for **UI-TARS-1.5**, featuring enhanced performance, precise control, and expanded scenario coverage (using computer and browser as operators).
 Now compatible with multiple models: UI-TARS-1.0, UI-TARS-1.5, and Doubao-1.5-UI-TARS!
 - **\[2025-02-20\]** - 📦 Introduced [UI TARS SDK](./docs/sdk.md), is a powerful cross-platform toolkit for building GUI automation agents.
 - **\[2025-01-23\]** - 🚀 We updated the **[Cloud Deployment](./docs/deployment.md#cloud-deployment)** section in the 中文版: [GUI模型部署教程](https://bytedance.sg.larkoffice.com/docx/TCcudYwyIox5vyxiSDLlgIsTgWf#U94rdCxzBoJMLex38NPlHL21gNb) with new information related to the ModelScope platform.
 You can now use the ModelScope platform for deployment.